symphonysa/simple-url-app/README.md

 App has a simple Controller that after registering the app :
 1. uses the 'applications-nav' service to display an item in the Symphony left nav
-2. uses the 'modules' service to open a module and load a URL Note that the URL must be HTTP and allowed to be embedded within an iFrame on the pods domain
+2. uses the 'modules' service to open a module and load a URL Note that the URL must be HTTPS and allowed to be embedded within an iFrame on the pods domain

-Building the sample and running locally assumes NodeJS is installed.
+Building the sample and running locally assumes NodeJS is installed and familiarity building Symphony Extension API Apps - https://extension-api.symphony.com

 # Running Locally
 Sample can be run locally using NodeJS http-server (https://www.npmjs.com/package/http-server)